MEMS Energy Harvesters Design and Simulation

-- Rapid MEMS Design Exploration
+1. Rapid MEMS Design Exploration

 Coventor’s design flow starts by constructing a parametric model of the piezoelectric vibratory harvester in MEMS+.
-The designer works in a 3D graphical environment to create a parametric model by assembling high-order, MEMS-specific, finite elements (piezo-mechanical shells).
+The designer works in a 3D graphical environment to create a parametric model by assembling higher-order, MEMS-specific, finite elements (piezo-mechanical shells).
 Each element is linked to the MEMS process description and material database so that piezo-electric material properties and electrodes are assigned automatically.
-The high-order elements give a precise mathematical description of the device physics and include the non-linear mechanics that are inherent in these devices.
-Furthermore, these high order components have been specifically crafted to simulate extremely quickly within MATLAB®, Simulink® and Cadence® Spectre®.
-We’ve found that engineers working at the device level prefer MATLAB and Simulink, while engineers working on designing the IC and system prefer to work in the Cadence platform.
+The higher-order elements provide a precise mathematical description of the device physics, and include the non-linear mechanics that are inherent in these devices.
+Furthermore, these higher order components have been specifically crafted to simulate extremely quickly within system and circuit modeling environments like MATLAB®, Simulink® and Cadence® Spectre®.
+Engineers working at the device level generally prefer to use MATLAB and Simulink, while engineers working on designing the IC and system prefer to work in the Cadence platform.

-- Power Management and Circuit Design with Cadence
+2. Power Management and Circuit Design with Cadence

-The MEMS+ model can be imported to the Cadence Virtuoso environment with a few mouse clicks, and placed in a schematic that includes the conditioning circuit.
-The combine harvester and circuit can then be simulated in Cadence Spectre.
+The MEMS+ model can be imported to the Cadence Virtuoso® environment with a few mouse clicks, and placed in a schematic that includes the conditioning circuit.
+The combined harvester and circuit can then be simulated in Cadence Spectre.
 Both the harvester parameters and circuit parameters can then be varied simultaneously to optimize device performance.
 For example, the designer can tune the harvester dimensions and resistive load to obtain the maximum power transfer from the harvester to the conditioning circuit.
-Different circuits can be also tested to achieve the performance requirements.
+Different circuits can be also tested to achieve the desired performance requirements.

-- Verification and final analysis with FEA
+3. Verification and final analysis with FEA

 A Complete Platform

-Coventor’s platform for piezoelectric energy harvesting combines MEMS+ and CoventorWare to provide a complete solution which solves the coupled and multi-domain physics not addressed with conventional FEA analysis alone.
+Coventor’s platform for piezoelectric energy harvesting combines MEMS+ and CoventorWare to provide a complete design solution.
+The CoventorWare platform solves the coupled and multi-domain physics problems not addressed with conventional FEA analysis alone.
 This hybrid methodology has many advantages.
 It allows the co-design and co-simulation of an energy harvesting device together with the conditioning circuit.
-The models are parametric and solve extremely fast, making rapid exploration of design and process changes practical.
-The time-consuming process of creating reduced-order models from FEA data and/or analytical expressions is eliminated and the resulting models from this methodology are highly accurate.
+The models are parametric and simulate quickly, making rapid exploration of design and process changes practical.
+The time-consuming process of creating reduced-order models from FEA data and/or analytical expressions is eliminated, and the resulting models are highly accurate.

-In addition, using a platform that integrates the best-in-class simulators like Cadence Spectre and/or Matlab/Simulink with MEMS-specific models provides the best combination of accuracy and capacity.
-Going forward, as Cadence and the Mathworks continue to make speed and capacity improvements to their algorithms and Coventor continues to refine and add high-order elements to our MEMS+ library, the benefits multiply.
-Thus, the individual achievements from each company multiply and result in speed and capacity improvements that increase exponentially for the user.
+In addition, a platform that integrates best-in-class simulators (like Cadence Spectre and/or Matlab/Simulink) with Coventor’s MEMS-specific models provides an optimal combination of accuracy and capacity.
+Cadence and Mathworks will continue to include speed and capacity improvements in their platform, while CoventorMP continues to provide additional (and improved) higher-order elements in our MEMS+ library.
+Individual improvements from each of these companies provide MEMS designers with a highly-integrated and productive MEMS design platform.